 5 Phone Settings To Change On a Cruise Ship

-This might not be a problem if ship’s time doesn’t change throughout the cruise (i.e. it stays the same as the time from wherever it set sail), but cruise ships often sail through different time zones.
-Many cruisers, even seasoned ones, frequently get caught out by this, as we’re all so used to glancing at our phones and smartwatches for the time, but we never give any thought that the phone might fail to have the correct time.
+This might not be a problem if the ship’s time never changes throughout the cruise, but most cruise ships often sail through different time zones.
+Many cruisers, even seasoned ones, frequently get caught out by this, as we’re all so reliant on our phones and smartwatches for the time, but we never give any thought that they might be inaccurate.

 • Desk phone by your bed or on the desk (if it has a display with a clock)